 Where Is The Supplement Made

 The label states the supplement is manufactured for Jaquish Biomedical.
 This tells us another company makes the supplement.
 The name of the company is not given but it is made in the US.
-That's normal.
+That's good.
 The company tells me the amino acids are sourced from America too.

 That's good as many companies obtain their raw ingredients from other countries such as India and China.
 This is true for many pharmaceutical drugs too.

-The supplement is made in a cGMP facility. cGMP means that lab meets current Good Manufacturing Practices.
+The supplement is made in a cGMP facility. cGMP means that the lab meets current Good Manufacturing Practices.
 These are regulations enforced by the FDA to ensure the quality of supplements.
 This is good.